 In 95% of people with CML, the Philadelphia chromosome can be detected with a cytogenetic test.
 This would confirm a diagnosis of CML.
 If you’re one of the 5% of people for whom this test can’t pick up the Philadelphia chromosome, there are other tests that can look for the BCR-ABL1 fusion gene.
 These are called a polymerase chain reaction (PCR) test and a fluorescence in situ hybridization (FISH) test.
 Both tests are done using a blood sample.

 Watch Professor Jane Apperley, Consultant Haematologist at Hammersmith Hospital, talk about the tests used to diagnose CML.

-When doctors ‘stage’ CML, they are trying to find out what phase the disease is – chronic, accelerated or blast phase – and through this, give your likely prognosis (outlook).
+For most cancers, doctors will run tests to ‘stage’ the disease and help them plan treatment.
+When doctors ‘stage’ CML, they are trying to find out what phase the disease is in – chronic, accelerated or blast.

-It’s important to know that most people with CML stay in the chronic (or first) phase.
-If the disease does progress, it doesn’t always do it in a linear manner.
-So you might move from chronic phase straight to the blast phase.
-If you do move into the accelerated (second) stage, it doesn’t necessarily mean you’ll progress to the blast phase.
+It’s important to know that most people with CML stay in the chronic phase – which is the easiest phase to treat.
+If the disease does develop, it doesn’t always do it phase by phase.
+Rarely, people might move from chronic phase straight to the blast phase.
+Likewise, treatment at the accelerated phase or blast phase can move you back to the chronic phase.

-the number of blast cells, platelets, basophils and eosinophils in your blood.
+- the number of blast cells in your blood